CleanerScope/Mobile-Anti-Forensics-2026/docs/static_analysis/static_analysis_notes.md

 3. to inspect the actual overwrite behavior implemented by the code
 4. to qualify cases where the stored label, selector, or user-facing method name diverged from the real implementation

-This means static analysis in CleanerScope was not used only to ìlook at code.î It was used as an interpretive bridge between:
+This means static analysis in CleanerScope was not used only to ‚Äúlook at code.‚Äù It was used as an interpretive bridge between:
 - recovered artifact values
 - mapped method labels
 - verified overwrite behavior